LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 ## Next Step: Add CGM

 Congrats!
 You've added your Pod to your Loop app.
 Now, click on the `Done` button in the upper right corner of your Pump Settings screen to take you back to Loop Settings.
-Your next step is to [Add CGM](cgm.md) to your Loop app.
+Your next step is to [Loop 2 Add CGM](cgm.md) to your Loop app.
 After all, without CGM data, your Loop app won't loop.